ivanrivasgr/wbc2026-hr-surge/README.md

 and unfamiliar batters?
 How would you model tournament-context adjustments?

 ---
-Built by [Your Name] · March 2026 · Portfolio project
+Built by Ivan Gruber · March 2026 · Portfolio project